TERRY BOYLE - Singer, songwriter, entertainer, guitar/mandolin player,

 When I was about fourteen I took up guitar and simultaneously gave up hurling.
 (Not that sort of hurling - check out the field sport on YouTube).
 I decided I needed my fingers intact if I was to make any progress.
 By that time I also decided that I didn’t fancy dressing up in women’s clothing and singing Gilbert and Sullivan’s “The Gondoliers” in broken falsetto, as part of my Boys Only secondary school career.

-There was a strong folk club scene in Dublin at the time where songs, tunes and guitar cords were generously exchanged, transformed and presented anew.
+There was a vibrant folk club scene in Dublin at the time where songs, tunes and guitar cords were generously exchanged, transformed and presented anew.
 I loved walking all over Dublin to the various pubs and late house sessions.
-I played in a four-piece ballad group and later as a duo, before joining Tipsy Sailor (Youtube) previously mentioned.
+I played in a four-piece ballad group and later as a duo, before joining Tipsy Sailor.

 Then I moved to Doolin, a tiny fishing village on the west coast of County Clare with more sheep than people.
 I played music and sang seven nights a week, and did commercial fishing for crab and lobster during the day as well as playing for the local Gaelic Football team.
 The village and area was a mecca for Irish traditional music and that was when I recorded my first album of songs.
 The rest, as they say, is a story unfolding.